spencerwi/Either.java/README.md

 Either.java
 ===========

-A right-biased implementation of `Either a b` for Java, using Java 8 for mapping/folding and type inference.
+A right-biased implementation of Haskell's `Either a b` for Java, using Java 8 for mapping/folding and type inference.

 Wait, what?
 ------------